krkrsdl2/krkrsdl2/README.en_US.md

 ## IRC Channel

-Members of the Kirikiri SDL2 project can be found in the [#krkrsdl2 channel on libera.chat](https://libera.chat/).
+Members of the Kirikiri SDL2 project can be found in the [#krkrsdl2 channel on libera.chat](https://web.libera.chat/#krkrsdl2).
+A Matrix bridged channel is also available at [#krkrsdl2:matrix.org](https://matrix.to/#/#krkrsdl2:matrix.org).

 ## License